atwine/100_Days_OF_ML_Coding/log.md

 [Github Link to the code](https://towardsdatascience.com/the-logistic-regression-algorithm-75fe48e21cfa)

 Logistic regression measures the relationship between categorical dependent variables and one or more independent variables, it is more robust than linear regression to outliers in the data

+## Day 27 Thr 9th Aug
+I have just recovered from a PC issue that has taken my 4 days:
+Today this is what I am doing:
+>> continue with Will Koerhsen, project follow through
+>> finish my cartesian plot set class and see how to move on.